-This page includes advice on communicating with your members, any stakeholders such as sponsors or committee members, the media, and the general public.
+This page includes advice on communicating with your members, stakeholders such as sponsors or committee members, the media, and the general public.
+For guidance on engaging with tangata whenua and iwi, see our Tiriti article.

 Communicating can be done face to face (through events and meetings), through print (newspapers, flyers, posters) and online (emails, reports, social media).
 Usually a mix of all three is a good way to reach the widest possible audience.